Hospitality Tax Information

 Welcome to the online Hospitality Tax Center!
 We're glad you're here.
 Thank you for your interest in and compliance with the County's Hospitality Tax requirements.
 We appreciate your business.
 Your business helps make Richland County a great place to live, work, and visit.

-We'd like to share with you some general information about Hospitality Taxes, such as what this tax is, when it started, how much it is, and so forth.
+Please see below for general information about Hospitality Taxes.
 For more information, please click here to obtain our Hospitality Tax Information document.

 What It Is